 RFP language should make clear all of the requirements that must be met (and evidenced in writing in the bid) by the potential bidder in order to qualify for the project.
-Crucial requirements to include in a RFP:
+Crucial requirements to include in an RFP:

-Designate that the bidding installer is responsible for obtaining all required permits, interconnection agreements and other regulatory approvals.
+Designate that the bidding installer is responsible for obtaining all required permits, interconnection agreements, and other regulatory approvals.

 Copies of all applicable county or city ordinances or regulatory requirements, detailed information on local permitting practices, and permit application forms.

-Require the bidder to include in its bid a statement of its experience and qualifications. (e.g. completed past projects, reference letters, training, licenses and certifications, etc.)
+Require the bidder to include in its bid a statement of its experience and qualifications. (e.g. completed past projects, reference letters, training, licenses, and certifications, etc.)